GodotVR/godot-xr-tools/_docs/movement/climbing.md

 | Forward Push  | When the player lets go they are pushed away from the object they were holding by this force  |
 | Fling Multiplier  | If the player lets go their current momentum is multiplied by this amount allowing the player to "fling" themselves off a wall.  |
 | Velocity Averages  | The number of velocity samples to take to determine the players velocity when they let go.  |

-### XRToolsClimbable
-No additional properties on this object type.